Faithfully recreate a professional cinematic experience at home with the Sony VPL-VW570ES, which is available for £7,725 (buy at Amazon).

 As Motionflow™ is built-in, sports and fast-moving action scenes are enhanced with reduced frame blur.
 For the cinema purists, select True Theatre mode to retain the original 24fps.

-Unlike many projectors which struggle to reproduce deeper colour tones, the VPL-VW570ES incorporates TRILUMINOS colours.
+Unlike many projectors which struggle to reproduce deeper colour tones, the Sony VPL-VW570ES incorporates TRILUMINOS colours.
 Landscapes and seascapes appear more vivid and true-to-life.
 Skin tones are also more accurately reproduced.

 Many users will be content to watch content in 4k, while others will want to experience their Blu-rays and streaming services with High Dynamic Range (HDR).
 Both HDR10 and HLG (Hybrid Log-Gamma) formats are supported allowing you to watch content as it was intended.